PRICING

 So to help you become the most educated shopper possible, we’ve created this comprehensive guide so you’ll understand the real drivers of video production pricing.
 The purpose of this information is not to sell you a video, or to sell you on working with us.

-The purpose is to explain the factors that drive price up, and some considerations that could take the price down.
-Those factors will help you to build out realistic budgets based on what you need to accomplish.
+It’s to explain the factors that drive price up, and some considerations that could take the price down.
+Those factors will help you build out realistic budgets based on what you need to accomplish.

-Our goal is simple: whether you work with us or another vendor, we want you to be able to use this guide to make sure you're asking the right questions before you engage a production company for your next project.
+Our goal is simple: whether you work with us or another vendor, we want you to use this guide to ask the right questions before you engage a production company for your next project.

 3 Common Video Pricing Misconceptions

-Before diving into the numbers, let’s clear a few of the most common misconceptions people have about video.
+Before diving into the numbers, let’s clear a few common misconceptions people have about video.

 Runtime Does Not Equal Cost: A 30-second commercial will cost you more than a 2-hour keynote recording.
 You aren't buying minutes; you’re buying the resources required to execute those minutes, and bring value to them.